Planning-Inspectorate/appeals-back-office/docs/notifications.md

 # Notifications

 The api back-end communicates changes to relevant parties by sending email notifications through the [Gov.UK Notify](https://www.notifications.service.gov.uk/) service.

+See the [list of email notifications](notifications-and-triggers.md) sent and what triggers them.

 In local development, the notifications will not be sent, but simply logged to the Notify system.
 At runtime, the API still requires a test mailbox to successfully invoke Notify.

 You can update the api back-end environment settings in `/appeals/api/.env` to add the following settings: